 Its description claims that this cream “offers immediate hydration” and our tests confirm this.

-Going straight into the hydration-only charts at number six, this moisturiser not only increased the hydration of our skin by 5.6 percentage point (18%), but its affordable price and the fact it’s vegan and cruelty-free also means it ranks third overall.
+Going straight into the top 10 of the hydration-only charts, this face moisturiser not only increased the hydration of our skin by 5.6 percentage points (18%), but its affordable price and the fact it’s vegan and cruelty-free also means it ranks high overall.

 It’s not as cheap as the Simple lotion and didn’t hydrate quite as well as the COSRX Snail Mucin All-in-One cream.